 - Africa/Middle East

-- Site visits for DOC under represented colleges
+- Site visits for DOC under-represented colleges or departments

 - New program development for NU Term